Calcium 2-ethylhexanoate and 2-ethylhexyl 2-ethylhexanoate - information sheet

 2-Ethylhexyl 2-ethylhexanoate

-- On March 2, 2019, the proposed order adding 2-ethylhexyl-2-ethylhexanoate to Schedule 1 of CEPA 1999, also called the List of Toxic Substances, was published.
-Adding a substance to the list does not restrict its use, manufacture or import.
-Rather, it enables the Government to take risk management actions under CEPA 1999.
+- On March 25, 2026, 2-ethylhexyl 2-ethylhexanoate was added to Part 2 of Schedule 1 to CEPA.
+Adding a substance to Schedule 1 does not, in itself, restrict its use, manufacture or import.
+Rather, it enables the Government to take enforceable risk management actions under CEPA.

 - The Risk Management Approach for 2-Ethylhexyl 2-ethylhexanoate was published in December 2018 for public comment.
 The following actions were taken to address human health concerns: